How Much to Tip Movers in 2020

 - Moving company employees were friendly and open to answering several questions

-- Your property remained in the same condition as it was before the move
+- Your property remained in the same condition as it was before packing and making the long distance move

 - Movers acted professionally, especially when confronted with unexpected challenges